 What is a good credit score?

 FICO® and VantageScore are the two most common types of credit scores.
-(There are several types of credit scores.)
-Each one has a slightly different rating scale, but a score of 700 and above is generally considered to be good.
+(There are many types of credit scores.)
+Each one has a slightly different rating scale, but a credit score of 700 or above is generally considered to be good.
 If your score is greater than 800, then you’re in excellent shape, and you don’t need to apply for a secured credit card; you’ll be able to qualify for one of the best rewards cards on the market.

 Can I get a secured credit card with bad credit?

 If you have poor credit, or no credit history at all, secured credit cards are one of the best ways to build or repair credit.
-Secured cards require a security deposit, and that means the approval qualifications are more relaxed than other cards.
+Secured cards require you to put down a security deposit, and that means the approval qualifications are more relaxed than other cards.

 Will a secured credit card raise my credit score?